Close

 Remember, your doctor is responsible for diagnosing you and your child with any medical conditions.
 Contact an Aberdeen personal injury lawyer today if your doctor failed to run the necessary tests and screenings for macrosomia and your child developed cerebral palsy.

-Call Our Maryland Lawyers if a Doctor Caused Cerebral Palsy in Your Newborn
+Call Our Medical Malpractice Lawyers if a Doctor Caused Cerebral Palsy in Your Newborn